MicrosoftDocs/powerbi-docs/powerbi-docs/sample-datasets.md

 LocalizationGroup: Samples
 ---
 # What sample data is available to use with Power BI?
 Say you're new to Power BI and want to try it out but don't have any data.
-Or maybe you have a dataset, but because you don't understand (yet) how Power BI works, you worry that you might somehow damage your dataset?
+Or maybe you have a dataset.
+Because you don't understand (yet) how Power BI works, you worry that you might somehow damage your dataset?

 No need to stress out! obviEnce ([www.obvience.com](http://www.obvience.com/)) and Microsoft have created samples for you to use until you feel more comfortable with Power BI.
 The data is anonymized and represents different industries: finance, HR, sales, and more.
-And as you read through our online documentation you'll discover tutorials and examples that use these same samples which means that you'll be able to follow along.
+Also, our online documentation uses these same samples in tutorials and examples, so you'll be able to follow along.

    ![Available samples](media/sample-datasets/power-bi-samples.png)

 Each of these samples is available in several formats: as a content pack, as an individual Excel workbook, and as a .pbix file.
 If you don't know what these things are, or how to get your hands on them -- don't worry.
 We'll explain it all later in this article.
-And for each sample we've created a *tour* which is a type of article that tells the story behind the sample and walks you through different scenarios.
+And for each sample we've created a *tour*.
+Tours are articles that tells the story behind the sample and walks you through different scenarios.
 One scenario might be answering questions for your manager, another might be looking for competitive insights, or creating reports and dashboards to share, or explaining a business shift.

-But before we get started, please read through these legal guidelines for using the samples.
-When you're done we'll introduce the samples and show you how to use them.
+Before we get started, here are the legal guidelines for using the samples.
+After that, we introduce the samples and show how to use them.

 ## Usage guidelines for the Power BI sample Excel workbooks
-Please read this information before using the Power BI samples.

 ©2015 Microsoft Corporation.
 All rights reserved.
 The documents and workbooks are provided "as-is."
 Information and views expressed in the workbooks, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.
 Some examples are for illustration only and are fictitious.
 No real association is intended or inferred.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.